We teach students reading and math, but we leave stress management skills entirely to chance.

 - "I notice...with the kids, when things are getting noisy, they say 'oh! should we go into a breathing exercise?'
 It's showing up, throughout our work and in our day, and instead of yelling at them, we just stop and breathe and fall back into a rhythm.
 And it only take a few minutes."

-- "The students say ...when they can’t sleep they will do it (breathing exercise), or in the middle of the night they will wake up and they will do it and fall back a sleep."
+- "The students say ...when they can’t sleep they will do it (breathing exercise), or in the middle of the night they will wake up and they will do it and fall back to sleep."

 - "I have one student who was recently been diagnosed with diabetes and she says that she uses the practices when she goes to the doctor’s office to help calm her down."